Delboy/DryDrops/README.md

 ### Typography

 I will be using two fonts from Google Fonts.
-- Imbue for the logo.
+- Imbue for the logo and headers.
-- Source Sans 3 for paragraphs and general text.
+- Roboto Serif for paragraphs and general text.

 ### Imagery